1 Endorsements and Signed Flights

 With the proliferation of touch-sensitive smartphones and tablets (particularly among pilots), and the fact that the student and pilot are together at the end of a lesson, the convenience of capturing a digitized signature right then in there is certainly much greater than forcing the CFI to both create a MyFlightbook account and to set up a relationship with the student.
 This is why we have the "Ad-hoc" scenario described above.

-AC120-78A does allow for digitized handwritten signatures, and MyFlightbook supports this functionality.
+AC120-78B does allow for digitized handwritten signatures, and MyFlightbook supports this functionality.

 To do that, however, requires addressing the non-repudiation and traceability issues above.
 An image of a signature is easily reproduced, and also easily forged.
 Stated another way, the FAA circular requires some way to authenticate that the signer is the signer.
-(Ironically, this is a tougher requirement than for paper signatures.)
+(Ironically, this is a tougher requirement than required for paper signatures.)

 The authenticated methods above provide this: the signing MUST come from a SPECIFIC, SEPARATE, AUTHENTICATED account.
 Capturing a digitized handwritten signature provides no way to determine that it wasn‘t from the student himself.
 However, since it is done via the student‘s account and in their presence (since it is via their device and signed in to their account), it CAN prove that the student accepted the signature.
 For this reason, we require the student to positively affirm that it is the instructor who is signing.
 (Sort of the student-signing-the-instructor-signing-the-student.)